 Seats adjustable longitudinally shall be placed so that their "H" point, determined in accordance with the procedure set out in annex 6 is in the middle position of travel or in the nearest locking position thereto, and at the height position defined by the manufacturer (if independently adjustable for height).
 In the case of a bench seat, the reference shall be to the "H" point of the driver's place.

-For vehicles of category X, the "H" point of the most forward passenger place shall be taken instead of the H-point of the driver's place.
+For vehicles of category X, the "H" point of the most forward outboard passenger´s place shall be taken instead of the H-point of the driver's place.

-Annex 5, paragraph 1.2.2., amend to read:
+Annex 5, insert new paragraph 1.2.3., to read:

-“1.2.2.
-Outer passenger
+“1.2.3.
+Outer passengers for vehicles of category X

-The plane of symmetry of the dummy shall be symmetrical with that of the driver dummy relative to the longitudinal median plane of the vehicle.
-In the absence of a driver dummy, the plane of symmetry of the dummy shall be symmetrical with that of the other passenger dummy relative to the longitudinal median plane of the vehicle.
+For vehicles of category X, the plane of symmetry of the dummies shall be vertical and parallel to the vehicle's longitudinal centreline using the Y-coordinate of the R-points as defined by the manufacturer.
 If the seating position is determined by the shape of the bench, such seat shall be regarded as a separate seat.”

+Annex 5, insert new paragraph 2.2.3., to read:

+“2.2.3.
+For vehicles of category X, the passengers’ upper arms shall be in contact with the seat back and the sides of the torso.”

+Annex 5, insert new paragraph 2.3.2., to read:

+“2.3.2.
+For vehicles of category X, the palms of the passengers’ test dummies shall be in contact with the outside of the thighs.
+The little finger shall be in contact with the seat cushion.”

 Annex 5, paragraph 2.4.1., amend to read:

 “2.4.1.
 In vehicles equipped with bench seats, the upper torso of the driver and passenger test dummies shall rest against the seat back.
 The midsagittal plane of the driver dummy shall be vertical and parallel to the vehicle's longitudinal centreline, and pass through the centre of the steering wheel rim.
 The midsagittal plane of the passenger dummy shall be vertical and parallel to the vehicle's longitudinal centreline and the same distance from the vehicle's longitudinal centreline as the midsagittal plane of the driver dummy.

-In the absence of a driver's seat, the midsagittal plane of the passenger dummies shall be vertical and parallel to the vehicle's longitudinal centreline using the Y-coordinate of the R-point as defined by the manufacturer.”
+For vehicles of category X, the midsagittal plane of the passenger dummies shall be vertical and parallel to the vehicle's longitudinal centreline using the Y-coordinate of the R-point as defined by the manufacturer.”

 Annex 5,paragraph 2.4.2., amend to read:

 “2.4.2.
 In vehicles equipped with individual seats, the upper torso of the driver and passenger test dummies shall rest against the seat back.
 The midsagittal plane of the driver and the passenger dummy shall be vertical and shall coincide with the longitudinal centreline of the individual seat.
 In the absence of a driver's seat, the midsagittal plane of the passenger dummies shall be vertical and coincide with the longitudinal centreline of the individual seat.”

+Annex 5, insert new paragraph 2.6.3., to read:

+“2.6.3.
+For vehicles of category X, the heels of both feet of the passenger test dummies shall be placed as far forward as possible and shall rest on the floor pan.
+Both feet shall be positioned as flat as possible on the toe board.
+The longitudinal centerline of the feet shall be placed as parallel as possible to the longitudinal centerline of the vehicle.”

 II.
 Justification

 See paragraph 0. in the proposal.